 If you are interested in more information about me, check out the about me section of my main website.

 It has links to many other places where my writing is posted.
 You can also visit this site to see what I have recently published.

 More general information about the mainland where I live is available at this link to my Swansboro to Cape Carteret area page.

 You will find some helpful area details that might make folks think you are a local, but for the real local experience and information head for our travel guide.

 Why we love it here?

-For thoughts on where to live, I would steer you to my articles, Ten ways Carteret County met our needs, Why I love living in Carteret County, and to the Crystal Coast Electronic Village Homepage as answers to why we have chosen this area.
+For thoughts on where we have chosen to live, I would steer you to my articles, Ten ways Carteret County met our needs and Why I love living in Carteret County

 My Crystal Coast, Salt Water on Your Feet site also has a number of articles for people considering a move to the Crystal Coast.

 We’ve even found a great church home at Cape Carteret Presbyterian Church.

 It is a friendly area with a great future.
 So right now it is the spot for us.
 I often write about the area in my other websites.